 So, I think my next lens purchase is definitely going to be the Sigma 10-20 f/4.0-5.6, but I might get the 35mm a bit later down the line.
 I'm not too sure what I'd do with the 35mm but as you said, it's good for night photography because of the large aperture.

 As for a longer lens, I've got the 55-300 and you can zoom in pretty close to things with that.
 Again, look on my Flickr http://www.flickr.com/photos/jasonbrown2013/sets/72157633401330395/ there's a load of shots I've taken with my 55-300.
 It's a great lens but I'm not too sure if I'd upgrade from a 55-200, unless you'd be prepared to get rid of the 55-200 perhaps.
 As you can see, I use it mainly for wildlife photography, airshows and flowers.

-There's the 600m Nikkor but it costs an arm and a leg and those long lenses are usually best off on the DX bodies probably.
+Id love a 600mm.
+How many arms and legs are we talking?
+Im sure after a year of saving I may be able to afford 2 more good quality lenses.
+Also, both the lenses mine came with say DX on them.
+Is the D3100 not a DX body?There's the 600m Nikkor but it costs an arm and a leg and those long lenses are usually best off on the DX bodies probably.
 They'd seriously dwarf a D3100 haha!